hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 W﻿e have, actually, shared the fondamentals of the project thoughout the HPE DEV Community, and to a wider extent, the Open Source Community  though different internal and external events.
 And the feedback has always been positive.
 Some people found the project very appealing.
 Originally, and long before even thinking of open sourcing the project, when we really started the project development, people were mainly interested in the content and not necessarily in the infrastructure.
 The students wanted to be able to reuse some of the notebooks.
 And in a few cases, they also asked for details about the infrastructure itself, asking about the notebooks delivery mechanism and other subjects like the [procmail API](https://www.youtube.com/watch?v=zZm6ObQATDI).

-E﻿arly last year, we got contacted by an HPE Colleague who was willing to replicate our setup in order to deliver Notebooks to its AI/ML engineers.
-His purpose was to provide a simple, central point of delivery of notebooks.
-Engineers would develop notebooks that would later be published on the workshops-on-demand infrastructure frontend portal, allowing content to be reused and shared amongst engineers.
-While we had worked over time a lot on automating content delivery and some parts of the infrastructure setup, we needed now to rework and package the overall solution to make it completly open source and reusable by others.
+Early last year, we were contacted by an HPE colleague who was willing to replicate our setup in order to deliver notebooks to its AI/ML engineers.
+His aim was to provide a simple, central point from which he could deliver Jupyter Notebooks, that would later be published on the Workshops-on-Demand infrastructure frontend portal, allowing content to be reused and shared amongst engineers.
+While, over time, we had worked  a lot on automating content delivery and some parts of the infrastructure setup, we needed now to rework and package the overall solution to make it completely open source and reusable by others.

 A﻿s a consequence, we started over the course of the Year 2022 to open source the project.
 As HPE Employees, we had to go through different steps including technical, branding, and legal concerns to achieve this.

 #### L﻿egal side of things...

 F﻿rom a legal standpoint, we needed to go through the HPE OSRB (Open Source Review Board) to present the project that we wanted to open source.
-We had to follow the following process
+We were asked to follow a process that consisted of four steps:

 ![HPE OSRB Process](/img/wod-osrb1.png "HPE OSRB process")